awslabs/mountpoint-s3/README.md

 ## Compatibility

-Developed and tested on a Mac with [OSXFUSE](http://osxfuse.github.io), but it should (maybe with minor adjustments) also work with [FUSE on Linux](http://fuse.sourceforge.net) and [FUSE on FreeBSD](https://wiki.freebsd.org/FuseFilesystem).
+Developed and tested on a Mac with [OSXFUSE](http://osxfuse.github.io) and [FUSE on Linux](http://fuse.sourceforge.net).
+It should (maybe with minor adjustments) also work with [FUSE on FreeBSD](https://wiki.freebsd.org/FuseFilesystem).